Facebook Twitter Instagram

 4. Horse Guards

-Route and detailed schedule of the Changing of the Guards in London
+Route and detailed schedule of the Changing of the Guards at Buckingham Palace in London

-The Changing of the Guard in London is held on specific days of the month, and the exact dates are normally confirmed a month in advance.
+The Changing of the Guard in London is held on specific days of the month, and the exact dates are typically confirmed the previous month.
 We advise you to check the dates of the changing of the Guard a few days before you travel to London.

-Top tip: Many people think that the Changing of the Guard ceremony is held every day at Buckingham Palace, but this is not the case.
-So some days, you’ll find that people are waiting even if the Changing of the Guard is not scheduled to take place.
+Top tip: Many people think the Changing of the Guard ceremony is held daily at Buckingham Palace, but this is not true.
+Some days, you’ll find people waiting even if the Changing of the Guard is not scheduled.

-10.30 am: The new Guard of both detachments (Wellington Barracks and Palace of St James) gets ready.
+10.30 am: The new Guard of both detachments (Wellington Barracks and Palace of St James) get ready.
 At Wellington Barracks, the new Guard forms up in the square of the barracks for inspection.
 They are accompanied by a military band that starts playing a selection of music.
-The Royal Guard from the Palace of St James is not always accompanied by a musical band, but when there is a musical band, you will be able to hear it very clearly from Marlborough Road when the procession starts heading towards Buckingham Palace.
+A musical band does not always accompany the Royal Guard from the Palace of St James, but when there is a musical band, you can hear it very clearly from Marlborough Road when the procession starts heading towards Buckingham Palace.

 10.45 am: The mounted Guard (Household Cavalry) rides past Buckingham Palace on their way to Horse Guards.